jose-digiweb/Calculator/README.md

 * CSS,
 * Javascript

-### This project uses Parcel js to build and bundle all HTML, CSS and Javascript code.
+### This project uses Parcel js to build and bundle all the HTML, CSS and Javascript code.
-#### Some descriptionsL:
+#### Descriptions:
-- Parcel minifies the css code by default using nanocss,
-- I needed to setup the autoprefixer plugin using the postcss config file for cross browser suport,
+- Parcel minifies the CSS code by default using cssnano, but I needed to set up the autoprefixer plugin manualy using the postcss config file for cross-browser support, and added the browserslistrc config file for extra support setups.
-- Parcel also compile and transpile the javascript code by default for the most basic usecases
+- Parcel also compiles and transpile the javascript code by default for the most basic usecases.